 Providence St. Joseph Health invested $100 million to help establish the Well Being Trust, a foundation dedicated to advancing the mental, social and spiritual health of the nation through new partnerships, grants and advocacy.

 Rooted in the founding missions of the Sisters of Providence and the Sisters of St. Joseph of Orange, we share a singular commitment to improve the health of all, especially the poor and vulnerable.
-Providence St. Joseph Health is the parent brand to diverse partner organizations, with 111K caregivers across seven western states.
+Providence St. Joseph Health is the faith-based parent organization to diverse partners, with 111,000 caregivers serving across seven western states.
 From our earliest days, we've met new challenges by pioneering new solutions.